 Should anyone forget that history is fluid and worthy of research, or that it can illuminate the finer traits of humanity, consider that millions of people around the world for nearly 75 years gazed upon the most widely-reproduced photograph of all time without knowing that an Iowan was in it and that he was content with his anonymity.

-No doubt, the 70,000 Marines and other U.S. forces who fought about 18,000 Japanese soldiers at Iwo Jima for 36 days starting on Feb.
-9 displayed uncommon valor as the battle was one of the bloodiest in World War II.
-More than 6,500 U.S. servicemen died and about 20,000 were wounded.
+No doubt, the 60,000 Marines and other U.S. forces who fought about 21,000 Japanese soldiers at Iwo Jima from Feb.
+19 through March 26, 1945, displayed uncommon valor as the battle was one of the bloodiest during World War II.
+More than 6,800 U.S. servicemen died and almost 20,000 were wounded.

 The victory at Iwo Jima, a tiny island located about 660 miles south of Tokyo, was so important to the U.S. war effort that days after Rosenthal’s photo was taken, it landed on the front pages of newspapers nationwide.
-Years later, it would be memorialized in many ways, including serving as model for the Marine Corps Memorial in Washington, D.C., a massive monument dedicated in 1954.
+Years later, it would be memorialized in many ways, including serving as a model for the Marine Corps Iwo Jima Memorial, a massive monument dedicated in 1954 at Arlington National Cemetery.

 Recently, controversy swirled about the identity of some of the men in the photo as their backs and faces were turned away from the camera.
 Rosenthal shot the photo in the midst of combat and did not collect the names of the men he captured raising the flag.
-In 2016, the identification of one man was corrected and it was revealed that a Navy hospital corpsman — the subject of a popular book and movie about the event — was not in the photo.
+In 2016, the identification of one man was corrected and it was revealed that a U.S. Navy hospital corpsman—the subject of a popular book and movie about the event—was not in the photo.

-The Marines Corps. investigated the photo again in July 2018 when researchers presented photographic evidence that showed patterns of Keller’s fatigues matching those of one of the flag raisers and that he was holding a cigarette, according to news accounts.
+The USMC investigated the photo again in July 2018 when researchers presented photographic evidence that showed patterns of Keller’s fatigues matching those of one of the flag raisers and that he was holding a cigarette, according to news accounts.

 NBC News interviewed Keller’s daughter, 70-year-old Kay Maurer of Brooklyn, who said her father kept a framed Rosenthal photo of 18 Marines on Mount Suribachi, but he rarely discussed the war.